 The Omble Chevalier is what the French call Arctic char.
 This freshwater fish is part of the salmon family, but tastes very similar to trout.
 It is found in abundance in alpine lakes, including Lac Annecy.

 Local fishermen head down to the lake early in the morning and land their catch.
 It’s no surprise that the Omble Chevalier is very common in the city’s restaurants.
-While it’s often served broiled, you can enjoy it fumé, or smoked, which gives it a unique flavor.
+While it’s often served grilled, you can enjoy it fumé, or smoked, which gives it a unique flavour.

 • 7